Realm Fields

 Base DN

-(Optional.)
-The directory tree on the server where the Cisco Defense Orchestrator should begin searching for user data.
-If you don't specify a Base DN, the system retrieves the top-level DN provided you can connect to the server.
+The directory tree on the server where the Secure Firewall Management Center should begin searching for user data.

 Typically, the base distinguished name (DN) has a basic structure indicating the company domain name and operational unit.
 For example, the Security organization of the Example company might have a base DN of ou=security,dc=example,dc=com.